It’s Not a Compliment, It’s Harassment

 In my previous post, I talked a little about how in thinking specifically about my social identity as a male (excluding race), I am generally not concerned about my safety when walking at night.
 However many women must be concerned about traveling in groups, with a trusted friend, etc out of fear of being assaulted by men (generally speaking).
 By devaluing women verbally, street harassment can contribute to situations that make it ok (in the perpetrator’s mind) to escalate into a physical confrontation, specifically if the advances are rejected.

 Allies are needed to fight against every type of oppression.
 We must use our privileges to level the playing field.
 Just as people of color should not be solely responsible for ending racism, just as people in the LGBTQ community should not be solely responsible for ending homophobia, women should not be solely responsible for ending sexism in its many forms.

 As a whole, I believe men need to do better.
-We must think of our mothers, partners, daughters, sisters, aunts, nieces, cousins, and all of the other special women in our lives and value them for who they are.
+We shouldn’t have to imagine them in the place of our mothers, partners, daughters, sisters, aunts, nieces, cousins, and all of the other special women in our lives in order to recognize this as an issue.
+They should not have to have some attachment to us as men in order to be treated with respect.
+Rather, we should recognize the inherent respect they deserve as human beings regardless of if we know them or not.
 We must work to counter the societal notions that reduce them to mere body parts, or simple objects to be used purely for male pleasure.